The Mechanical Alignment of Dust (MAD) I: On the spin-up process of fractal grains by a gas-dust drift: Gas-dust interaction

-{\bf As soon as the dust starts to drift with respect to the gas the average velocity $\left< v_{\mathrm{th}} \right>$ within the enveloping sphere with radius $a_{\mathrm{out}}$ increases.
-The correction factor with respect to the standard Maxwell-Boltzmann velocity distribution may be evaluated as}
+{\bf As soon as the dust starts to drift with respect to the gas the average gas velocity $\left< v_{\mathrm{th}} \right>$ increases with respect to the reference frame of the grain because of the modified Maxwell-Boltzmann distribution.
+We mimic this process with an event-queue sampling a number of individual gas velocities $\varv_{\mathrm{i}}$ beforehand from Eq.~\ref{eq:MaxwellBoltzmanDistribution}.
+Hence, each new gas particle is intersecting the enveloping sphere with radius $a_{\mathrm{out}}$ with a rate of

-{\bf as outlined e.g. in \cite{Baines1965}}.
-The factor $\kappa(\Delta s)$ is plotted in Fig.~\ref{fig:kappa}.
-For $\Delta s>2$ the correlation between drift velocity and $\kappa(\Delta s)$ is nearly linear.
-Note that $\lim_{\Delta s\to 0}\kappa(\Delta s)=1$ meaning the gas obeys the standard Maxwell-Boltzmann distribution again for a vanishing gas-dust drift $\Delta s$.\\ From Eq. \ref{eq:kappa} and the grain geometry follows that new gas particles are intersecting with the sphere with radius $4 a_{\mathrm{out}}$ enveloping the aggregate with a rate of
+Here, we assumed a sphere with a radius four times larger than $a_{\mathrm{out}}$ in order to guarantee the correct distribution of gas velocities and surface exposure (see also Sect.~ \ref{sect:MCSimulation}).
+The next time interval between two gas injection events in our MC experiment is then

-Note that we assumed a sphere with a radius four times larger than $a_{\mathrm{out}}$ in order to guarantee the correct distribution of gas velocities and surface exposure (see also Sect.~ \ref{sect:MCSimulation}).
-Hence, the average time between two gas intersection events is
+In detail, after each interval $\Delta t_{\mathrm{i}}$, we inject a new gas particle from the surface of the enveloping sphere but with a random direction.
+Here, magnitude of the velocity follows Eq.~\ref{eq:MaxwellBoltzmanDistribution} whereas the probability of the intersection direction on the surface of the enveloping sphere is sampled from Eq.~\ref{eq:ThetaDistribution}.
+Naturally, each gas particle that enters the enveloping sphere does not necessarily collide with the aggregate.
+The exact gas-dust collision rate depends on the fraction of occupied volume within the enveloping sphere as well as the shape of the grain.